Touexe/pypocketbase/README.md

 About
 Unofficial Async PocketBase client for python.
 Built on top of aiohttp and pydantic.

-This is early development which I've made to ti suit my need with only basic functionalities :
+This is early development which I've made to to suit my needs with only basic functionalities :

 - user and admin auth
 - record crud operation